mini-rose/mocha/doc/errors.rst

         drop function.

 * ``[type-mismatch]``
-        An operation using atleast 2 types, for example assigning, cannot be emitted as the types do not match exactly (casting should be done on the compiling level, not by the emitter).
+        An operation using at least 2 types, for example assigning, cannot be emitted as the types do not match exactly (casting should be done on the compiling level, not by the emitter).